Our aim is to provide person centred care whilst also achieving the planned objectives of clinical care in a warm and sociable environment.

 Continuing care is care provided over an extended period of time to meet physical or mental health needs that have arisen as a result of disability, an accident or illness.
-Care centres provide accommodation, meals and personal care, entertainment and activities, but also have qualified nurses in constant attendance.
+Care centres provide accommodation, meals and personal care, entertainment and activities, but also have qualified nurses in constant attendance to provide clinical care.
 Many also provide more specialist Dementia care.

-Dementia is the most common mental infirmity in older people, such as Alzheimer's Disease.
+Dementia is the most common condition leading to core needs in older people, such as Alzheimer’s Disease.
 Depending on the level of Dementia, care may be available in Residential or Nursing Care Centres.
 There are also specialist units offering nursing or residential care with experienced staff and adapted facilities.

 Our clients with Dementia enjoy a life of quality and when possible participate in the everyday life of our centres.
-We provide Dementia services to older people and those with working age Dementia with a diagnosis of Alzheimer's disease, or other forms of cognitive impairment, who display non-aggressive characteristics and moderate to high confusion.
-Our Dementia facilities are safe with keypad entry codes and we have full-time lifestyle coordinators who attend Alzheimer's Society training.
-Our Dementia care services follow the Alzheimer's Society, Bradford & Sterling University guidelines.
+We provide Dementia services to older people and those of working age Dementia with a diagnosis of Alzheimer’s disease, or other forms of cognitive impairment.

-This is unique and specialist care to ensure the increasing number of patients with Neuro based needs can enjoy a meaningful lifestyle, while accessing the range of rehabilitation services required on an ongoing basis, to maximise their further recovery and to enable them to lead as independent a lifestyle as possible.
+This is unique and specialist care to ensure the increasing number of people with Neurological based needs can enjoy a meaningful lifestyle, while accessing the range of rehabilitation services required on an ongoing basis, to maximise their further recovery and to enable them to lead as independent a lifestyle as possible.
 Person-centred care, together with the appropriate equipment, facilities and trained personnel, is the key to achieving this.
-We encourage clients to exercise choice and control in all they do.
-Forest Neuro services provide a complete range of therapy services for the management of complex care needs.
-Our clinical team include registered nurses, NVQ-qualified care assistants, physiotherapists, occupational therapist, speech and language therapist and clinical psychologists.
+We encourage people to exercise choice and control in all they do.

-Nursing care centres provide accommodation, meals and personal care, entertainment and activities, but also have qualified nurses in constant attendance.
+Nursing care centres provide accommodation, meals and personal care, entertainment and activities, but also have qualified nurses in constant attendance to provide clinical care.
 Many also provide more specialist Dementia care.
 A nursing care centre will generally charge higher fees than a residential care centre because it offers care by qualified nurses, although the NHS now makes a contribution to nursing care fees (see Fees & Funding).
-The minimum age for admission is normally 65, although you should check with individual centres as some may accept younger clients.

 Palliative and Terminal Care